ClaraCrazy/CynthiaAITheme/README.md

 # CynthiaAIRedTheme

-A highly modified version of the OperaGxGamingTheme made by [TomRdh](https://github.com/Tomrdh/) with lots of other theme-parts thrown in as well.
+A custom theme based on the OperaGxGamingTheme made by [TomRdh](https://github.com/Tomrdh/) with lots of other theme-parts thrown in as well.
 Includes:

 - Colored Wumpus